 - Señor Senior, Junior's laugh (despite his father's best efforts to teach him a proper Evil Laugh).

 - Ron Stoppable gets turned evil in one episode and Shego is noticeably in pain from hearing his "evil laugh" because it's so terrible.
 Oddly enough, though, he's actually quite dangerous and competent in all other evil areas.

 - Dave the Barbarian.

-- The spastic chortling of Dark Lord Chuckles the Silly Piggy.
+- The haphazard chortling of Dark Lord Chuckles the Silly Piggy.